tjyrkinen/gulp-knockout-project-template/README.md

     * Compiles your files, starts watching files for changes, serves static files to port 9001
 * npm run build
     * Builds everything
+* npm run component:create <component-name>
+    * Creates a Knockout.js custom component/element ready to be used in layout.
+Creates the .jade and .coffee parts and adds component registration code.

 # Production build
 Minification, uglification and other tasks you're expected to run before deploying your product can be made by running the build command with env variable NODE_ENV set to "production"